In the final part of this series, I convert a GoPro EAC projected frame into an equirectangular projection to be displayed in other software.

 Taking inspiration from this work and with the help of Paul himself, MAX2sphere takes the 2 GoPro EAC tracks and converts them to equirectangular (as well as performing the blending mentioned last week).

-Used in its simplest form for what we need:
+Used in its simplest form for what we need two directories that contain the two extracted Pro EAC tracks.

 All that’s left to do now is add the correct metadata to the new equirectangular frame, all of which has been lost during processing.